 - Whether you take antiviral medication

-How Long Does It Take For Herpes To Show Up After Exposure?
+How Long Does It Take for Herpes to Show Up After Exposure?

-Symptoms of an initial outbreak often include:
+In addition to genital sores, symptoms of an initial outbreak often include:

 - Fever and chills

-- Aches and pains in the body
+- Bodily aches and pains

 - Swollen glands